tsinghua-fib-lab/AgentStealth/README.md

 If you want to use SFT or RL models to run our workflow.
 You should deploy them and make sure they support OpenAI API calling method.
 Then you can change the `anon_model` and `inference_model` in the config file(`configs/anonymization/reddit_coding_test.yaml`) to the deployed model.
 Then you can run `run.sh` to run the workflow.

 ## SFT and RL
 We use [LLaMA-Factory](https://llamafactory.readthedocs.io/zh-cn/latest/index.html) to train our SFT model.
-We use [Llama-3.1-8b- Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) as our base model and provide our train datasets and train configs in folder `llama-factory`.
+We use [Llama-3.1-8b-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) and [Qwen-2.5-1.5B-Instruct](https://huggingface.co/Qwen/Qwen2.5-1.5B-Instruct) as our base model and provide our train datasets and train configs in folder `llama-factory`.
 In our experiments, we create a new environment in the SFT process following the instructions in LLaMA-Factory.
 We use [Accelerate](https://github.com/huggingface/accelerate) and [Trl](https://github.com/huggingface/trl) to train our RL model.
 We provide our train datasets and code in folder `rl`.
-Change the configs in `rl/train.py` to fit your own settings.
+`rl/train.py` is used for multi-gpu training and `rl/train_single.py` is used for single-gpu training.
+You can change the configs to fit your own settings.
 ## Citation

 If you use this code, please consider citing our work:
+@article{shao2025agentstealth,
+  title={AgentStealth: Reinforcing Large Language Model for Anonymizing User-generated Text}, author={Shao, Chenyang and Li, Tianxing and Pu, Chenhao and Xu, Fengli and Li, Yong}, journal={arXiv preprint arXiv:2506.22508}, year={2025}
+}